Typhoon Kent (1995)

-Super Typhoon Kent, known in the Philippines as Typhoon Gening, was a powerful Category 4-equivalent typhoon that formed in late August during the 1995 Pacific typhoon season.
+Typhoon Kent, known in the Philippines as Super Typhoon Gening, was a powerful Category 4-equivalent typhoon that formed in late August during the 1995 Pacific typhoon season.

 The twelfth tropical cyclone, fourth typhoon and first super typhoon of the 1995 season, Kent formed on August 24 in the western north Pacific and moved westwards where it reached typhoon status on August 26 east of the Philippines.
 Kent then rapidly strengthened into a super typhoon with winds reaching peak intensity of 150 mph as it brushed past the northern Philippines and southern Taiwan before making landfall in eastern People's Republic of China on August 31.
 After making landfall, Kent weakened and dissipated the following day.

 A strong and destructive typhoon, Kent left 52 fatalities and $418.9 million (1995 USD, $555 million 2006 USD) in damage in the Philippines, Taiwan and China.

 Meteorological history

 A tropical wave was detected by the Joint Typhoon Warning Center on August 24.
 24 hours later while northwest of Palau, the disturbance intensified to be classified as a tropical depression by the Joint Typhoon Warning Center on August 25.
 The Japan Meteorological Agency (JMA) also upgraded the disturbance to a tropical depression at 1340 UTC. and the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) named the depression Gening from its list of pacific typhoon names.
 Moving northwest, the depression continue to organize and forecasters at the Joint Typhoon Warning Center began to issue a tropical cyclone formation alert (TCFA) on the disturbance at 1130 UTC.
 On August 26, the tropical depression intensified into a tropical storm and was named Kent by the Joint Typhoon Warning Center.

 Kent then quickly intensified into a typhoon on August 27 as it drifted slowly west-northwest.
 As the storm strengthened, a banding type eye appeared as Kent reached maximum intensity of 150 mph on August 29 which is Supertyphoon status by JTWC classifications and equivent to a strong Category 4 tropical cyclone on the Saffir–Simpson Hurricane Scale.
 The storm also reached a low barometric pressure of 945 millibars.
 The JMA also assessed they typhoon attaining a 10-min peak of 100 mph Continuing west-northwest, the eye of Typhoon Kent passed over the Philippine island of Basco at 0100 UTC, radar imagery showed the storm undergoing an eyewall replacement cycle as it brushed past.
 Kent also weakened below super typhoon status as it accelerated towards China.
 Kent made landfall in China on August 31 50 mi northeast of Hong Kong.
 After landfall, the Joint Typhoon Warning Center issued its final warning on September 1 as Kent dissipated.
 The Japan Meteorological Agency also issued its final advisory on Kent.